 Yes!
 Sometimes we get tired of starting over!
-If you are tired of starting over, you have to ask yourself if you are satisfied with where you are in your life.
+If you are tired of starting over, you have to ask yourself if you are satisfied with where you are.
 If the question is no, then keep striving for better.

 It is okay to look for a job that will keep you surviving, but it is not okay for you to linger and stay there if it is not your passion.
 You might think finding your passion is not crucial to your success, but it is!
 The love you have for what you do is going to make you persevere.

 Perseverance, according to psychology.com, is “a continuous drive to reach our goals and improve our skills and performance through persistent effort.
-It is a form of purposefulness and goal-orientation, which requires long-term commitment and discipline.
-It is fueled by passion.”
+It is a form of purposefulness and goal orientation that requires long-term commitment and discipline and is fueled by passion.”

-Sometimes we have to ask ourselves, how is our passion going to help someone in need.
+Sometimes we have to ask ourselves, how will our passion help someone in need?
 Once we figure out that, we will find the drive to keep us going.
-And, we need to stop being afraid to walk away and leave a position that is not making us happy.
+And we must stop being afraid to walk away and leave a position that is not making us happy.
 Acknowledge the experience you collected over the years will play a part in the following steps.
 Just repurpose your experience into expertise.
 For example.
-Have you ever trained a group of people for your job and developed training material.
+Have you ever trained a group of people for your job and developed training material?
 So they can have a go-to guide to take care of some of the problems and questions themselves.
 Add that experience to your list of strengths because now you can be considered a good instructor or professional advisor.
-It’s a strick of the mind to keep all the negative thoughts away that tell you.
+It’s a trick of the mind to keep all the negative thoughts away that tell you.
 You’re not good enough because you are.